benchristelcom/benchristelcom.github.io/src/heroes4/pattern-language.md

 # A Pattern Language for Heroes IV Maps

+a.k.a. how to design a map for Heroes of Might and Magic 4.
+Based on my observations of the maps that come with the game and my experiments with mapmaking.

 ## Regions

+A region is an area of the map with a consistent terrain type.

-- A small map should have ~2 regions
+- A small map should have about 2–4 regions (per "plane", i.e. above ground or underground)
-- A medium map, with four times the area, should have ~8
+- A medium map, with four times the area, should have about 8–16
-- A large map, ~18
+- A large map, 18–36
-- An extra-large map, ~32
+- An extra-large map, 32–64

 A region can be land or sea.
 If you are making a map with a coastline, lakes, or inland seas, each body of water is a region.